narical/Simplicity/README.md

 ItemDisplay[NORM SET SOCK>0]: %NAME% [%SOCKETS%]
 </pre>

-It begins with **if normal-tier, non-magical, not superior, not inferior, not runeword item have less then five sockets  - hide it**.
+It begins with **if normal, non-magical, not superior, not inferior, not runeword item have less then five sockets  - hide it**.
-Then **if same item have five or six sockets - show it's name with number of sockets (with brakes) after it**.
+Then **if same item have five or six sockets - show number of sockets (with brakes) after it's name**.
-Then **if normal-tier item is inferior - hide it**
+Then **if normal item is inferior - hide it**
 Last part of block means that all rare, unique, runeword and set items will be shown, with *etherial* added before etherial, *uniq* and *runeword* added after corresponding item name.
 Exceptional and elite blocks configured the same way.